 A broken toilet in your home can also lead to the spread of bacteria which can be harmful for you and your family.
 Replacing a toilet with a brand-new one sounds like an easy fix, right?

 We understand the importance of a working toilet in your household, so we compiled a list that will leave you better informed on newly replaced toilets, whether you install them yourself or hire a professional plumber.
-With knowledge on different possible issues with toilet replacements, you will feel more confident when it’s time to replace the toilet in your home.
+With knowledge of different possible issues with toilet replacements, you will feel more confident when it’s time to replace the toilet in your home.

 List of Problems with Toilet Replacement